-You might assume that the water that comes through your faucet in your home in Bastrop, Texas is clean and healthy to drink each day.
+You might assume that the water that comes through your faucet in your home in Austin, Texas is clean and healthy to drink each day.
 Unfortunately, there may be a lot of contaminants and toxins present, which can impact your health over time.
 Luckily, there are a few simple ways to improve your water quality to ensure you can get plenty of use out of it without worrying about potential side effects.

 1. Install a Water Filter